-School Name:

-Concor Nume.

-Surname: Forename:

-Vacancy Job 1

-Title:

-convictions, cautions, reprimand

-e not protected as defined by the YES NO

-(as amended in 20 offenders Act 1974 (Exceptions) 113)?
-Order 1975

-red yes, you now have two opt ions on how to c lisclose yo ur criminal re ecord.

--

-Option 1: Please provide details of your criminal record in the spa ace below.

-Ontion 2: You can n disclose your record under a s sanarata cover n rovided th at you mark : a cross on

-email your disclosure to your re iovid e a lii at you mark a 61035 UH

-be marked CONFIDENTIAL an ne and the details of the e post.

-I have attached de tails of my conviction separatel ly (Please mark the box wi th an X if

-appropriate).

-DECLARATION

-DECLARATION

-I declare that the in nformation provided on this forr n is correct Lun derstand t hat the decla ration of a

-not necessarily prevent me fro

-J. III III I I I I I I I I I I I I I I I net necessarily provent me ne somig onlorda 5011001.
+School Name: Surname: Forename: Vacancy Job Title: Do you have any convictions, cautions, reprimands or final e not protected as defined by th YES NO ffenders Act 1974 (Exceptions) (as amended in 20 red yes, you now have two opti one on how to d iscloso y acord II you have answer ed yes, you now have two opti isciuse y ecolu.
+Option 1: Please provide details of your criminal record in the space below. disclose your record under a s rovided that you mark a cross on email your disclosure to your re o ond th o dotailo of th o noot i ne email snould b be marked CONFIDENTIAL and a state your nam ie and tr le details of th e post.
+I have attached det tails of my conviction separately v (Please mark i he hox v with an X if appropriate).
+DECLARATION formation provided are this f 4604 465-1-1 matics -f - I declare that the information provided on this form is correct.
+I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at the School.
 Signed: Date: